99x-Old/supuna-initiative/README.md

 ### User Service

 User service stores and does all the action related to users/members.
 It also contains user details, user kudos.
-User service is  the most important service which require by all the other services.
+User service is  the most important service which required by all the other services.

 Technologies:

 -   NodeJs/[Koa 2](https://koajs.com/)
 -   MongoDB
 -   Docker Containers

 Database Design: